Pushed, pulled and pushmi-pullyu fronts of the Burgers-FKPP equation: Introduction

 Numerous other examples, including the pushed-pulled transition for systems of reaction-diffusion equations arising in chemistry and biology are discussed in Section 3.13 of~\cite{vanSaarlos}.
 We also mention the repulsive Keller-Segel-FKPP equation that was recently used to model the spread of a population in which individuals reproduce and diffuse, influenced by a preference for low population density regions with strength $|\chi|$.
 This is seen, for instance, in slime molds~\cite{slimemolds} and bacteria~\cite{bacteria}.
 Origins of some other similar chemotaxis models have been discussed in~\cite{FuGrietteMagal1, FuGrietteMagal2}.
 The pushed-pulled transition at the level of traveling waves has been shown in~\cite{henderson_chemotaxis}: there exists a threshold $\chi_0>0$ such that, when~$|\chi| < \chi_0$, the fronts are pulled, while, as $\chi \to -\infty$, fronts are pushed.
+In the same vein is a system of equations considered in~\cite{BramburgerHenderson}: one equation is a Fisher-KPP equation for $T$ with drift $u$ and the other, which governs $u$, satisfies a Burgers type equation with a Boussinesq-type forcing depending on $T$.
+Actually, this specializes to~\eqref{burgerskpp} for a certain choice of parameters.
+As with the Keller-Segel-FKPP, a pushed-pulled transition occurs.
+In both models, the pushed-pulled analysis in~\cite{BramburgerHenderson} is performed only at the level of the traveling wave, which is a much simpler setting.
+The Cauchy problem, on the other hand, appears to require new ideas.

 A matched asymptotic analysis in~\cite{Ebert-vanSaarlos,Leach-Needham} predicts the results as in Theorem~\ref{thm:main} to hold for the long time behavior of the solutions of equations at the pushed-pulled transition, such as~(\ref{aug1602}).
 However, to the best of our knowledge, there are no rigorous results with this precision in any of such critical cases.
 The best result in this direction seems to be the very recent paper~\cite{Giletti}, which shows that when $a=2$, the level sets of the solutions to (\ref{aug1112}) are located at a position